Meningococcal disease

 Infants can have their 1st dose of MenB vaccine as early as 6 weeks of age.
 If the 1st dose of MenB vaccine is given at the age of 6 weeks, infants should still receive their next scheduled doses at 4 months and 12 months of age.

-For children aged <2 years who did not commence vaccination at 2 months of age, see Infants and children aged <2 years are strongly recommended to receive MenB vaccine.
+For children aged <2 years who did not commence vaccination at 2 months of age, see Infants and children aged <2 years are recommended to receive MenB vaccine.

 View recommendation detailsPeople with medical conditions that increase their risk of invasive meningococcal disease

 People with medical conditions specified in List.
-Specified medical conditions associated with increased risk of invasive meningococcal disease are strongly recommended to receive MenACWY and MenB vaccines.
+Specified medical conditions associated with increased risk of invasive meningococcal disease are recommended to receive MenACWY and MenB vaccines.

 This includes:

-- a full primary course of MenACWY vaccine, with ongoing booster doses
+- a full primary course of MenACWY vaccine, with ongoing booster doses and

 People with these specific medical conditions have a higher risk of invasive meningococcal disease.
 They are recommended to receive extra doses compared with people who do not have these conditions.
+People at standard background risk are currently not recommended to receive a booster dose of MenACWY or MenB vaccine.

 The number of doses needed depends on the vaccine brand used and the person’s age when they start the vaccine course.